 This is a great old barn.
 Tucked away behind Varsity Stadium, the arena is almost 90 years old.
 With seating for 4,000 and a great retro score clock, it's a fun place to play or to watch your girlfriend/boyfriend duke it out in intramurals.
 The Varsity Blues also call the arena home.

 Chesswood Arena occupies a middle spot between modern hockey facility and nostalgia-inducing old barn.
-There are two rinks here, an on-site bar, decent food (try the old school fries), and a pro shop, but everything feels just dated enough to make it feel like you've walked into a time warp.
+There are four rinks here, an on-site bar, decent food (try the old school fries), and a pro shop, but everything feels just dated enough to make it feel like you've walked into a time warp.
 A hub for adult leagues, the arena is a more intimate alternative to the larger CanLan facility.